boniyustin/spring-boot-api-example/README.md

 ## Overview

-An example project to of Spring Boot:
+An example project of Spring Boot:

 ## Pre-requisites